-I first noticed Ines In an Angolan nightclub in Lisbon, on a Monday night between 2 and 3 am.
-I knew there was something special about her as soon as we met.
-I learned that besides being a dancer, she is an engineer who keeps many of Lisbon's old buildings standing.
+I first noticed Ines in an Angolan nightclub in Lisbon.
+She is not only a dancer, but an engineer who keeps many of Lisbon's old buildings standing.
 I was excited to photograph her several weeks later at the Jardim das Amoreiras, located next to the Fundacao Arpad Szenes-Vieira da Silva and the Mae de Agua aqueduct.
 Ines had her own ideas and wanted a collaboration.
 She jumped into trees and changed from one outfit into another as the sun was setting.
-Ines expressed herself in a poetic way, so I want to pair my photos with poems by the Portuguese poet Florbela Espanca, whose work I discovered during this trip.
+Ines expressed herself in a poetic way, so I am pairing my photos with poems by the Portuguese poet Florbela Espanca, whose work I discovered during my trip.
 Florbela died at the age of thirty-six and nearly one hundred years ago, she wrote verses full of passion and complexity.

 E do meu corpo os leves arabescos